Fitness Testing

 equipment required: stopwatch, straight back or folding chair (about 17 inches/44 cm high), cone markers, measuring tape, area clear of obstacles.

-description / procedure: The timed agility test is conducted on 31-ft course marked by traffic cones.
+procedure: The timed agility test is conducted on 31-ft course marked by traffic cones.
 The participant starts from a seated position.
 The subject is required to rise from chair, walk around a cone to the right, return to be fully seated on the chair, rise and walk around another cone the same distance to the left of the chair.
-One trial consisted of two complete circuits of the agility course.
+One trial consists of two complete circuits of the agility course.
 This course is completed as quickly and safely as possible.

 scoring: Take the best time of the two trails to the nearest 1/10th second.